duleorlovic/blog/_posts/2016-04-20-bundler-bower-gulp-npm-yarn-webpack-tips.markdown

 which is by default enabled in `postcss.config.js`, you can import css with `@import 'package-name'`
 ```
-// app/javascripts/stylesheet/application.css
-/* this file name should have extension CSS not scss since @import command is different */
+/* this file should have extension CSS not scss since @import command is different */
-@import 'package-name'
+/* here we include other packages so postcss-import plugin will load css file
+ * from style attribute from package.json */
-// this is the same as @import 'package-name/file-path/file.css'
+/* @import 'package-name' is the same as @import 'package-name/file-path/file.css' */
+@import 'select2';
 ```
 also import that css file
 ```
 // app/javascript/packs/application.js
+// our stylesheet, one for postcss and one for scss
+import 'stylesheet/post_css'
-import '../stylesheet/application.css'
+import 'stylesheet/application'
 ```

 To import sass file you need sass loader https://github.com/webpack-contrib/sass-loader